Call (888) 883-2483

 DUE PROCESS PROTECTIONS

-When the VA determines a rating reduction is proper, due process protections apply.
+When the VA determines a rating reduction is proper, due process protections also apply.
 The VA must provide prior notice to the veteran of the proposed reduction.
 The veteran must be given 60 days after the notice to submit evidence to rebut the proposal (the 60-day notice requirement is not enforced in cases where the veteran’s compensation will not be altered as a result of the reduced rating).

 The veteran also has a right to a predetermination hearing, which must be requested within 30 days of notification of the proposed VA rating reduction.
 The proposed reduction, if implemented, would not take effect until after this hearing has taken place.

 In the event a veteran receives a proposed VA rating reduction, it is important to provide any and all evidence to fight the VA’s proposal.
 If the VA schedules an examination, attendance is critical.
 Failure to do so will result in an automatic reduction.
+If you recently received a notification of a rating reduction, you should ensure you are prepared to use evidence to demonstrate that your disability has not improved over time.

 Veterans Serving Veterans

-If the VA unfairly reduces your rating, don’t give up.
+If the VA reduces your rating, don’t give up.
 There are many ways to fight this decision.
 One of them is hiring Berry Law Firm’s team of veterans’ law attorneys.

 If the VA has reduced your disability rating, contact Berry Law Firm today.
 Your consultation is free.
+Don’t go to battle alone.
+Let Berry Law help you fight the VA for the disability compensation you earned.

 Established in 1965 by Vietnam War veteran and attorney John Stevens Berry Sr., Berry Law Firm is a team of veterans dedicated to defending, safeguarding, and fighting to protect the rights of veterans.
 Over the decades, thousands of veterans from across the country and all branches of the military have trusted our firm with their cases and, more importantly, their futures.